Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

 Achilles Tendinosis, Achilles Tendinitis, University Foot and Anke Institute

-If your symptoms also include redness and a bony bump along the back of the heel bone, you may have an Achilles heel spur.
+If your symptoms include redness and a bony bump along the back of the heel bone, you may have an Achilles heel spur.

-• A sudden increase in activity level
+• Overuse or a sudden increase in activity level

 • Tight calf muscles